hrydgard/ppsspp-site/docs/troubleshooting/cant-pick-folder.md

 ### Android TV

 If you have an Android TV and are getting this message, you may be out of luck for now since many ship without a proper file browser app.
 However, if you know how to install APKs, you can now work around the problem entirely using the [PPSSPP Legacy](/docs/reference/legacy-edition) build!
+This can also be useful on older phones, as I/O performs slightly better - but you'll lose out on Google Play auto updates, etc.

 ### Android phones and other devices